-The Undergraduate Diploma is a four-year course of musical study, providing thorough, rigorous, and comprehensive training for talented performers and composers.
+The Undergraduate Diploma is a three-year course of musical study, providing thorough, rigorous, and comprehensive training for talented performers and composers.
 Undergraduates often work alongside graduate students in ensembles and performance and repertory courses.

 School-wide requirements for the Undergraduate Diploma